organize/order-api-php/README.md

 - Validation of parameters is fairly primitive.
 While prepared statements are used, the input is not `filter`ed comprehensively.
 - Actual transactions are not in place.
 - The invoice number is randomly generated, though invoices could also be stored and indexed.
+- The entire `tax_base` table is fairly redundant in view of the tiny amount of data stored in it.
+This approach was taken with extensibility in mind, as the table could function to serve item-country-specific tax values over the current country-specific tax values.

 ### Example parameters
 ```json